Rud356/ConfigFramework/README.md

 ```
 See examples with explanation [here](https://github.com/Rud356/ConfigFramework/blob/master/examples/)

 ## Supported formats
 Config formats:
 - Yaml
 - Json (strings or files)
 - Environment variables
 - Composite loading from multiple simple loaders

+## Features
+- Loading configs from multiple sources
+- Creating custom loaders and variables types
+- Nested configs
+- Flexible configs definition
+- Config values validations
+- Casting variables values to specific types using functions
+- Casting to acceptable variable type before dumping variable to loader
+- Default values for per loader or per variable
+- Translating one config loaders data to other (with or without including default values for each one)
+- Composite loaders that allow you to define where to look up values using only one loader, that handles
+  combining others